gustavo-flyer/dotfiles/README.md

 Use this template to start developing your dotfiles. 💪

 Create the new repo in your GitHub user account as `your-username/dotfiles`.
+Once created, follow the [dotfiles guide for your IDE](https://docs.wayflyer.io/wf-devcontainer/latest/ide.html).

 ## Customizing your devcontainer